Match ends, Manchester City 5, Burnley 0.

 Foul by James Tarkowski (Burnley).

-Ashley Westwood (Burnley) wins a free kick in the defensive half.
+Charlie Taylor (Burnley) wins a free kick on the left wing.

 Attempt saved.
-Rodrigo (Manchester City) right footed shot from outside the box is saved in the centre of the goal.
-Assisted by David Silva.
+Gabriel Jesus (Manchester City) header from very close range is saved in the centre of the goal.
+Assisted by Phil Foden.